muskang-005/Smart-energy-monitoring-system/README.md

 ---
 ## Conclusion
-This project demonstrates a simple and effective method for monitoring electrical parameters using Arduino.
-It calculates power, energy consumption, and cost in real time and displays them on an LCD.
-The system also provides overload indication using a buzzer and LED, helping in energy management and safety.
+The project has shown a simple way to monitor electric parameters using Arduino.
+It can calculate power, energy consumption, and cost in real-time and can display it on an LCD screen.
+It can also give an overload indication using a buzzer and LED light.
-Although a potentiometer is used to simulate current in this project, it can be extended to real-world applications by integrating a current sensor such as ACS712.
+The project uses a potentiometer to sense current in this project.However, it can be further extended to a real-time application using a current sensor module ACS712.
-In future, this system can be improved by adding internet connectivity to monitor data remotely.
+The project can be further enhanced in the future to include internet connectivity to monitor data online.